pustotnik/playground/fwcmatch/README.md

 ## The task

-We read some big (it is important) log file line by line then filter these lines with some wildcard pattern and count all filtered lines.
+We read one some big (it is important) log file line by line then filter these lines with some wildcard pattern and count all filtered lines.
 One detail of this task is necessity to read file line by line, not block by block.
 So we cannot know where a line is ended before reading that line.
+As result we cannot read such a file in more than one thread if we're reading this file the first time.

 I decided to use at least three methods for a file reading:
 C/C++ **fgets**, C++ **iostream** and Linux **mmap**.
 For wildcard matching I used my general implementation of the wildcard matching algorithm based on this [solution](https://yucoding.blogspot.com/2013/02/leetcode-question-123-wildcard-matching.html) and the POSIX fnmatch function.
 Also I implemented wildcard matching with
 C++ standard regex library but it works really slow.
 But I had no purpose to benchmark wildcard algorithms.
 And I implemented this as a single-threaded and as a multi-threaded solutions.